Blackhawk Network Holdings: History

-Blackhawk was formed in 2001 as a subsidiary of Safeway Inc. The subsidiary of Safeway was created to sell gift cards in Safeway Inc. stores across the United States.

-The idea for the company came about after the group (originally called Safeway Marketing Services and run by Donald Kingsborough) came up with the concept of selling gift cards at Safeway stores while researching ways Safeway could grow its business, away from traditional grocery-related products.
-The idea was to launch gift cards during the holidays in 2001.
-At the time of launch, the gift card market was relatively small, but it began to grow quickly when Safeway Inc. customers began to become more interested in convenience.
+Blackhawk was formed in 2001 as a subsidiary of Safeway Inc to sell gift cards in Safeway stores.
+The idea for the company came about after Donald Kingsborough came up with the concept of selling gift cards at Safeway stores while researching ways Safeway could grow its business.
+The first gift card offered was for Nordstorm.
+The gift card market began to grow quickly when Safeway Inc. customers could purchase a gift card as a convenient gift from an end cap or while waiting in a check out line.

 Over the next few years, Blackhawk used the gift card program in Safeway and other global retailers as a platform to partner with more merchants.
 Brands operating under Blackhawk included The Home Depot, Barnes & Noble and McDonald's.
-During this period, Blackhawk launched GiftCardMall.com, an online store where consumers could purchase gift cards.
+The Gift Card Mall was created as a third-party sales location.

 In August 2010, it was announced that Bill Tauscher would become the CEO of Blackhawk.
 Prior to this, he served as executive chairman from 2009.

 In 2011.
 Cardpool was acquired by Blackhawk.
 Cardpool purchases pre-owned gift cards and sells them at large discounts.
-At the time of the purchase, it was decided that Cardpool would remain as a brand under the Blackhawk umbrella to further develop its gift card marketplace.

-Blackhawk promoted Talbott Roche to become its president in 2010.
+Talbott Roche became president of Blackhawk in 2010.
 Roche had been part of the company since it was founded in 2001.
 Prior to her becoming president, she was nominated for the Stevie Award Women in Business, and was also recognized by Progressive Grocer as a Top Woman in Grocery.
 Roche also won the prestigious Paybefore Industry Achievement Award and was named one of the Top 5 Most Interesting People in Prepaid by Paybefore News.

 It was announced in 2013 that Blackhawk would be filing its IPO and launching on the NASDAQ.
 The stock was floated at a total value of $200 million, following sales hitting $959 million for the previous financial year.
 Goldman Sachs, Bank of America, Merrill Lynch, Citi and Deutsche Bank were the joint bookrunners on the deal.
 Blackhawk made another acquisition in 2013, buying the company InteliSpend.
 The acquisition was seen as an expansion in a similar market to gift cards, with InteliSpend providing corporate incentives and consumer promotion products.
 Around a similar period of time, the company also announced a partnership with PayPal to provide gift card services through PayPal's digital wallet.